Impact of the conflict in Syria Turkey takes in millions of refugees

 Re-homing refugees in local communities

-Only a small percentage of Syrian refugees are still living in official refugee camps.
+Only a small percentage of Syrian refugees (less than two per cent) are still living in official refugee camps.
 Instead, most have been housed in local communities in the south and south-east of the country, or in large economic centres such as Istanbul and Ankara.
-The Turkish authorities provide the refugees with identity papers which give them the right to access services such as medical care.
+The Turkish authorities provide the Syrian refugees with identity papers which give them the right to access services such as medical care.
 Since February 2016, refugees can, under certain circumstances, also request work permits.
-However, only around 40,000 such permits have been granted so far.
+However, only around 130,000 such permits have been granted so far.
 It is therefore likely that the majority of refugees are working illegally, which means they are not entitled to the minimum wage or social insurance cover.

 Risk of conflict is growing

 The social and economic infrastructure in particular in the border region with Syria is coming under severe pressure because of the refugees.
 To date, there has been no significant social strife because of the influx of the refugees.
-However, experts predict that Turkey will experience an economic downturn, with a growth in jobless numbers and higher inflation.
-There is, therefore, a very real danger that tensions between the local population and the refugees will increase, in particular in the structurally weak south-eastern part of Turkey.
+The huge number of refugees has put, in particular, host communities in the south-eastern part of Turkey under massive pressure.
+Resentment towards refugees is growing among Turkish people, not least because of the challenging economic situation caused by the impact of the COVID-19 pandemic.